First-Peoples-Cultural-Council/fv-be/README.md

    - `DATA_S3_BUCKET`: the name of the S3 Bucket that export data is stored in (if using the aws_download_utils.py script to download export data).
    - `DJANGO_SECRET_KEY`: required for non-debug (production) installations
    - `ENVIRONMENT_COLOR`: optional css-compatible color string, to highlight the environment name on the admin site
+   - `ELASTICSEARCH_DEFAULT_SHARDS`: if you want to change the number of shards (used for elasticsearch purposes)
+   - `ELASTICSEARCH_DEFAULT_REPLICAS`: if you want to change the number of replicas (used for elasticsearch purposes)
    - If using [venv](https://docs.python.org/3/library/venv.html)
      - You can add `export <variable name>=<variable value>` to the `<name for your venv>/bin/activate` file.
    - If using [direnv](https://direnv.net/)